Skip to main content

 Does the AI Indicator automatically feed a student’s paper into a repository?

 No, it does not.
-There is no separate repository for AI writing detection.
-Our AI writing detection capabilities are part of our existing similarity report workflow.
-For institutions that have the AI writing feature enabled, when we receive submissions, they are compared and evaluated via our proprietary algorithms for both similarity text matching and the likelihood of being AI writing (generated by LLMs).
-Customers retain the ability to choose whether to add their student papers into the repository or not.
+There is no separate repository for AI writing detection, and customers retain the ability to choose whether to add their student papers into the repository or not.
+Our AI writing detection capabilities are part of our existing Similarity Report workflow.
+For institutions that have the AI writing feature enabled, when we receive submissions, they are compared and evaluated via our proprietary algorithms for both similarity text matching and the likelihood of being likely AI writing (generated by LLMs).

 If enabled, AI writing detection is run on a submission and the results are shared on the similarity report.
 Results regarding the percentage AI writing identified by the detector, along with the segments identified highly likely written by AI – are retained as part of the similarity report.